 We particularly loved the peaceful environment and the beautiful carvings on the temples.
 There was hardly anyone else apart from us.
 And that makes it an even more beautiful weekend getaway from Bangalore.
 We went to each of the Shrines and said our prayers.

 Thereafter, we moved further and reached the end of the temple premises.
 Apart from the shrines, there is a small Vigneshwara Temple with a small and beautiful idol of Ganesha on the far left of the premise.
 Ganesha, remember is the Parivar Devta or the family deity as the son of Shiva and Parvati.

 Then, there are some Shivlingas on the front right of the courtyard, besides an ancient well.
 The well is still functional and contains drinking water.

-The Sita Temple at Avani
+The Sita Temple

 There is a small temple of Sita atop the Luv Kush Betta.
 Although we didn’t trek to the top, there are stairs that lead to the top.
 And the views of the Ramalingeshwara Group of temples from there must be very beautiful.

 There is a small and beautiful pond between the temple and the plateau itself, where lotus plants abound.
 This pond is believed to be the prime source of water for Sita when she lived here.
 The pond is believed to be holy and people use it for taking a holy dip.
 While the priests of the temple also bath here.
 Using a few flights of stairs, you can go right into the pond.